Roof Vent Installation Cost

 Most people will not need to apply for planning permission, but if you do, the waiting period is approximately eight weeks and costs around £200 with slight variations between England, Scotland and Wales.

-You can ask what qualifications the contractor has; most roofers will have completed some academic training as part of their apprenticeship.
-This may be a City & Guilds course or an NVQ that goes up to a Level 3.
-Following completion of an apprenticeship, most will work with an experienced roofer and learn their trade on the job.
+- Are they qualified?
+Most roofers will have had some academic training as part of their apprenticeship.
+This may be a City & Guilds course or up to a Level 3 NVQ.

-Many professional tradespeople will have accreditation with either specific trade bodies such as the National Federation of Roofing Contractors (NFRC) or general construction associations such as the Federation of Master Builders (FMB).
+- Do they have any relevant accreditations?
+Look for accreditation with trade bodies such as the National Federation of Roofing Contractors (NFRC) or general construction associations such as the Federation of Master Builders (FMB).

 FAQs